haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-comparebanks 2 1
+comparebanks 1 0
 ```
 Notes:
 ```
-  # sets the condition variable based on the values in the two banks
+  # sets the condition variable based on the value in memory bank A as compared to the value in memory bank B
 ```
 </details>